hermangroup/docs/mining/index.rst

 .. figure:: img/gpu-miner-files.png
    :width: 400px

-   Executable GPU miners for Dash
+   Executable GPU miners for Historia

 The sgminer file is the executable file, while the various files with .cl extensions define the various algorithms supported by sgminer.
 In